In honor of Earth Day, we have put together ten easy ways that you can reduce your daily environmental impact.

 10. Take public transit, bike or carpool more often

 When possible, look for alternate ways to get to your destination mindfully.
-Not only will you save money in gas, but you will also help contribute to a reduction in greenhouse gases and traffic!
+Not only will you save money on gas, but you will also help contribute to a reduction in greenhouse gasses and traffic!